EReeves/SteamWebAPIForPython/README.md

-Steam Web API for Python
+Steam Web API for Python OUTDATED

-A quick and dirty python module I wrote for somethin.
-I wrote this with Python Dev 3.4, so the compatability sucks.
+A quick and very dirty python module I wrote for something.
+I wrote this with Python Dev 3.4.

-It's really bad, don't use it unless you're crazy.

 ---------------